Step 8: Dispatch

 Now we need to create the colour modes of the logo for when they are used in print and digital applications.

 For print you should create CMYK file types, and for digital you should create RGB file types.

-When creating your files, make sure you name each file so you know what colour type it is (ie. Logo_Name_RGB.ai)
+When creating your files, name each file so you know what colour type it is (ie. Logo_Name_RGB.ai)

 Saving in CMYK